 Service Info Request (SIR)

-NASTF encourages Information Requests be focused on whether or not certain service information is generally available.
-However, federal and state anti-trust laws prevent NASTF or any other organization from discussing, setting, or attempting to set, modify, or encourage information providers to set specific prices.
+Federal and state anti-trust laws prevent NASTF or any other organization from discussing, setting, or attempting to set, modify, or encourage information providers to set specific prices.
 Moreover, NASTF cannot vouch for the accuracy of any pricing information found on or accessible through the NASTF website.
-Thus, while NASTF recognizes that both independent and dealer repair shops must make substantial investments in tools, training, and information to properly service and repair motor vehicles, any questions or concerns regarding the pricing of service information, tools, or training should be directed to the appropriate service information, tool, or training provider.

 The original NASTF Service Information Standard Agreement signed voluntarily by many OEMs beginning in 2006 served to establish the framework for sharing service elements with independent technicians outside the OEM's own franchise network.
 In 2014 OEM's signed on to a Memorandum of Understanding (MOU), voluntarily extending the requirements of a Massachusetts state law across all 50 states of the USA for all OEMs who are members of their trade associations, The Global Automakers and the Alliance of Automobile Manufacturers.
 With the MOU serving to supersede the need for a NASTF Service Information Standard Agreement, NASTF re-wrote that document into the NASTF Service Information Standard to serve as an operational policy.

 Note that both the U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (ARB) have requirements that govern “fair and reasonable prices” for emission-related tools and information.
-The service information websites for EPA and ARB are provided below and contain the contact information (email and phone numbers) for EPA and ARB:
+The service information websites for EPA and ARB are provided below and contain the contact information for EPA and ARB: